Holey moley, you’re now 42 weeks pregnant!

 The hospital has a duty of care to do no harm to you or your baby.
 When presented with all the information, you’ll choose the best option for you.

 Your care provider must never coerce you into consent as this goes against the Charter of Healthcare Rights in Australia.
-The Charter is important as it puts you at the front and centre of care.
+The Charter is important as it puts you at the front and center of care.

 Intervention and declining care